davidbragg/godot-experiments/sqlite-on-android/readme.md

 #### Absolute DB File Path for SQLite

 The next hurdle was ensuring that SQLite had something to work with.
-To the best of my knowledge, external libraroes won't have any understanding of Godot's `res://` and `user://` resources, that meant doing a little bit of work to ensure I that the resources existed and SQLite had an absolute path to work with.
+To the best of my knowledge, external libraries won't have any understanding of Godot's `res://` and `user://` resources, that meant doing a little bit of work to ensure I that the resources existed and SQLite had an absolute path to work with.

 This was solved in the `_Ready()` method and didn't really change much as the project progressed.